Glassroom Theatre Company and Holden Street Theatres present

 Jack Cummins - Director, Producer & Jared Kirby

-Jack Cummins is an 18 year-old student, having just graduated from Saint Ignatius College.
-Jack has been performing from a young age, taking lessons in both music and acting.
-He has trained with Actors Ink and starred in productions such as Blackrock and The Musicians and was cast in the lead role of Juror 8 in his Stage 2 Drama production of Twelve Angry Men at Saint Ignatius College.
-He also starred in Deadset Theatre Company's sell-out season of Puberty Blues with the role of Straccy.
-He later reprised the role in the 2018 Adelaide Fringe return season of the production.
+Jack Cummins is a recent graduate of Saint Ignatius College.
+He has been performing from a young age and has trained with Actors Ink since 2013, where he was introduced to Blackrockafter performing in a 2016 production of the play alongside fellow cast members James Coates and Sachin Barclay.
+He starred in Deadset Theatre Company's sell-out season of Puberty Blues in 2017 in the role of Straccy, which he later reprised in the 2018 Adelaide Fringe return season of the play.
+For his Stage 2 Drama production, Jack performed in the lead role of Juror 8 of Twelve Angry Men.
 His film work includes Room Twelve for Tropfest Film Festival as well as the short films Howl and Burnt with Actors Ink.
 In 2017, he was awarded the State Theatre Company & Flinders University's Young Playwright's Award for his full-length play, Clanstow.
-After the script underwent professional editing, Jack created Glassroom Theatre Company in order to have the play performed.
-As his first time producing and directing theatre, Clanstow received five sold out shows, a five star review and is currently becoming adapted into a full-length film with Adelaide Film Studios.
-Jack is very excited to be returning to the Adelaide Fringe with Blackrock by Nick Enright and aims to pursue a full-time career in the South Australian performing arts industry in the future.
+This prompted Jack to create Glassroom Theatre Company and he made his producing and directorial debut with Clanstow, which received five sold out shows, a five star review and is currently becoming developed into a full-length film.
+He has recently been granted a place at Flinders Drama Centre and will commence a four-year training course after Blackrockis finished.
+Jack is very excited to be returning to the Adelaide Fringe with Blackrock by Nick Enright, as director, producer and performer.

 Ella Buckingham - Cherie Milenko